 Let’s have a look at how it works!

-Find the Alter Grid widget from the widget menu in Elementor page editor and drag it inside your webpage.
+Find the Alter Grid widget from the widget menu in the Elementor page editor and drag it inside your webpage.

 Go to Content> Layout